ansys/pyansys-geometry/doc/source/getting_started/docker/linux_container.rst

        echo XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX > GH_TOKEN.txt

 #.
-Authorize Docker to access the repository.
-To see the commands to run, click the tab for your OS.
+Authorize Docker to access the repository and then run the commands for your OS.
+To see these commands, click the tab for your OS.

    .. tab-set::